conda/conda/docs/source/user-guide/configuration/use-condarc.rst

        filename_hashing: false

 .. note::

    Conda-build does no checking when clobbering packages.
 If you utilize conda-build 3's build matrices with a build configuration that is not reflected in the build string, packages will be missing due to clobbering.

+.. _no-verify:

 Disable recipe and package verification (conda-build 3.0+) (no_verify)
 ----------------------------------------------------------------------

 By default, conda-build uses conda-verify to ensure that your recipe and package meet some minimum sanity checks.
 You can disable these:

 .. code-block:: yaml

    conda-build:
        no_verify: true

+.. _set-build-id:

 Disable per-build folder creation (conda-build 3.0+) (set_build_id)
 -------------------------------------------------------------------